 Warning: Cannot modify header information - headers already sent by (output started at /home/xs301118/sparx.blog/public_html/wp-content/themes/blogus-child/single.php:26) in /home/xs301118/sparx.blog/public_html/wp-content/themes/blogus-child/functions.php on line 66

-Users operating inspireXgrowth might first be surprised by its nimble responsiveness.
-However, behind the scenes, complex and heavy AI processing is constantly running.
-In this article, we delve into the secrets of inspireXgrowth’s strategic technology selection and architectural design that reconcile seemingly contradictory requirements: a comfortable user experience and advanced AI capabilities.
+Users interacting with inspireXgrowth might first be struck by its smooth operability.
+However, behind the scenes, complex and resource-intensive AI processing is constantly running.
+This article delves into the secrets of inspireXgrowth’s strategic technology selection and architectural design, which reconcile seemingly contradictory requirements: a comfortable user experience and advanced AI functionality.

-The system is broadly divided into two agents: the frontend “AG1” that users directly interact with, and the backend “AG2” responsible for heavy processing such as AI generation.
+The system is broadly divided into two agents: the frontend “AG1,” which users directly interact with, and the backend “AG2,” responsible for heavy tasks such as AI generation.

 * AG1 (Frontend): Next.js on Vercel